herschel-ma/ghtrending.nvim/README.md

 A command `:GhtrendingRepo` present to popup a window to display github trending repos.

+### Open the repository under current cursor

+A command `:GhtrendingOpenRepo` present to open the repository under current cursor with your default web browser.

 ### View Trending Developers

 A command `:GhtrendingDev` present to popup a window to display github trending developers.

+### Open the developer under current cursor

+A command `:GhtrendingOpenDev` present to open the most popular repository of the developer under current cursor with your default web browser.

 ## Default Key Mappings